karki011/CourseMaterial/README.md

 * [C# Material Start](cs/variables.markdown)
 * [Java Material Start](java/variables.markdown)

 We're going to go over the fundamentals of programming.
-But, before you dive in, let's go over all the basics you'll need to get started:
+But, before you dive in, let's go over all the basics you'll need to get started.

 ## Documentation